barbarer/py4e-int/_sources/lists/MixedupCode.rst

     class myTests(TestCaseGui):
         def testOne(self):
-            self.assertEqual(instructions("hello"), "", "Hello is already a word in the wordList, so vocabulary should be empty") self.assertEqual(instructions("maple"), "[maple]"), "Checks if maple is added correctly")
+            self.assertEqual(instructions("hello"), [], "Hello is already a word in the wordList, so vocabulary should be empty") self.assertEqual(instructions("maple"), ['maple'], "Checks if maple is added correctly")

     myTests().main()